TharushaK01/React_Social_Media_Wall/README.md

 ## 🚀 Project Highlights
 Dynamic Post Sharing: Effortlessly create and display posts on a user-friendly wall interface.
-Firebase Integration: Secured storage, real-time data sync, and smooth updates—all powered by Firebase.
+Firebase Integration: Secured storage, real-time data sync, and smooth updates all powered by Firebase.
 Sleek React UI: Built with React, delivering a responsive and engaging interface that keeps users connected and engaged.
 ## 🛠️ Tech Stack
 Frontend: React – for building a modern, interactive UI.